mjesun/loxberry-music-server-interface/README.md

 ## Communication

-Music Servers expect to get and receive data via UDP, through the same address specified for TCP and Loxone Miniserver communication (i.e. in the case of the first Music Server, that will be `6091`).
-This data is key to get actions executed in the interface and to push data back to it.
+Music Servers expect to get and receive data via UDP.
+The addresses are set up as follow:

+- Internal communication to the Music Server (Loxone protocol): uses HTTP (TCP protocol) to the port indicated (e.g. TCP/6091).

+- External communication to the Music Server (e.g. `setTitle`, `setAlbum`, etc.): uses UDP protocol to the port indicated (e.g. UDP/6091).

+- External communication from the Music Server (e.g. `play`, `pause`, etc.): uses UDP protocol to the port indicated + 1000 (e.g. UDP/7091).

 ### Data sent to Loxone Miniserver